dandenney/dandenney.com-eleventy/src/posts/front-end-dev/photoshops-timeline-rocks.md

 ---
+backgroundPost: "#20232d"
+backgroundFooter: "#0d0707"
+colorLink: "#fdc861"
+colorText: "#f8f4f2"
+date: "2014-01-08"
+gradientTitle: "linear-gradient(to bottom, #8db2c9, #5981ad)"
+layout: layouts/post.njk
 path: "/posts/front-end-dev/photoshops-timeline-rocks"
+summary: Sharing my experience in making a GIF with the timeline
+thumb: "posts/photoshops-timeline.png"
+thumbAlt: "An illustration of a designer creating an animation with Photoshop's timeline, featuring a cartoon character running and jumping over obstacles, in the style of a playful video game cutscene, viewed from a side-scrolling perspective --v 5 --ar 3:2"
 title: "Photoshop's Timeline Rocks"
-summary: Sharing my experience in making a GIF with the timeline
-date: "2014-01-08"
 tags:
   - front-end-dev
-layout: layouts/post.njk
 ---

 This is another of my anti-tutorials, where I share how I stumbled my way through something.
 It's not necessarily how things should be done and I'd love any feedback from people that really know what they're doing.